mgbmix/mgbmix/content/GAME MECHANICS/Attach.md

-Attach is a technical state that various [[Card Type|card types]] can acquire.
+Attach is a technical state that various [[PARTS OF A CARD/Card Type|card types]] can acquire.
 It represents the card being under the ownership, placement, or otherwise assimilated by the attached [[target]].

 > [!note] Various things in the game can be the target of attachable cards, such as Creatures, Items, Zones, and even Players.